 Windflowers carry daisy-like flowers above low ferny foliage.
 This blend combines a pure white with a lavender-blue.
-Planted thickly in sun or light shade, they make a soothing spring tapestry.
+Plant with abandon in sun or light shade to create a soothing tapestry.
 (Not suitable for cold climates.)
 Introduced 2000

 |Botanical Name||Anemone blanda|